Hank's Bio—the Short Story

 Hank grew up in the Indianapolis area and went to Western College for Women in Oxford, Ohio, where she majored in Shakespeare (and, she says, "minored" in "independent reading and listening to rock and roll records").
 She also studied abroad at the International School in Hamburg, Germany.

-Outside Channel 7, Hank is on the national Board of Directors of Mystery Writers of America (one of the creators of MWA-U, and a teacher on the MWA-U faculty).
+Outside Channel 7, Hank is a founding teacher at Mystery Writers of America University.
 She also served as the 2013 president of national Sisters in Crime, which promotes the professional development and advancement of women crime writers to achieve equality in the industry.
 She's also on the advisory board of the Lyric Stage of Boston, a professional theater company.
 There, Hank founded the Lyric's "First Curtain" program, which provides the full theater experience for underprivileged students with free tickets and theater education scholarships.

 Hank lives in the Boston area with her husband, a nationally renowned civil rights and criminal defense attorney.